CodingNomads/python-101/README.md

 ![CodingNomads Logo](https://codingnomads.co/wp-content/uploads/2018/08/CN_Logo_Retina.png)

 If you don't yet know what that means, no worries!
-You can come back later, or study up now using the links below:
+You can come back later or study up now using the links below:

 - [Create a branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/)